 Theater All Around

 Las Vegas is making a name for itself as a place to see great theater.
 High profile, star-powered shows and touring musical productions continue to make stops in Las Vegas, where they play to packed houses.

-Many of the performances on the Las Vegas Strip are among the best and most innovative in the world, from the internationally acclaimed Cirque du Soleil (seven resident productions) and Blue Man Group (Monte Carlo) to Broadway productions such as "Jersey Boys" (Paris) and the newly announced "Rock of Ages" (The Venetian).
+Many of the performances on the Las Vegas Strip are among the best and most innovative in the world, from the internationally acclaimed Cirque du Soleil (seven resident productions) and Blue Man Group (Monte Carlo) to Broadway productions such as "Jersey Boys" (Paris) and "Rock of Ages" (The Venetian).

 Community theater has also received attention from Southern Nevada's residents and visitors alike.
 Groups such as the Las Vegas Little Theater, the local summer stock company Super Summer Theatre, the Rainbow Company Children's Theatre, as well as local academic institutions UNLV and the Community College of Southern Nevada present plays and musical productions featuring local and up-and-coming talent.
 The City of Las Vegas also features a comprehensive cultural arts program with events scheduled throughout the year.

 The Smith Center for the Performing Arts is a public/private partnership that has become the centerpiece of cultural life in Las Vegas offering a blend of performances by resident companies as well as first-run touring attractions.
 The 4.75-acre cultural complex features inviting lobbies with beautiful balconies, refined acoustics and a tastefully landscaped plaza linking surrounding hotels, restaurants, shops and offices in downtown's 61-acre urban development, Symphony Park.
 Home to the 2,050-seat Reynolds Hall and the Boman Pavilion.